Westlake-AI/openmixup/docs/en/awesome_mixups/Mixup_SL.md

 ## Related Project

 - [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup): Awesome List of Mixup Augmentation Papers for Visual Representation Learning.
+- [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix): An awesome list of papers for `A Survey of Mix-based Data Augmentation: Taxonomy, Methods, Applications, and Explainability, we categorize them based on our proposed taxonomy`.
 - [awesome-mixup](https://github.com/demoleiwang/awesome-mixup): A collection of awesome papers about mixup.